mdnajimahmed/mdnajimahmed/readme.md

 - Java (Primary - Using at job since 2018)
 - Golang (Secondary/Hobby - Using at my personal projects since 2021)
-- Python (Occassionally using it at job since 2020)
+- Python (Occasionally using it at job since 2020)
-- JavaScript (Used heavily between years 2014-2019 for front end development at job, Using occassionaly at job since 2019)
+- JavaScript (Used heavily between years 2014-2019 for front end development at job, Using occasionally at job since 2020)
 - C# (Used between years 2014-2017 at job)
 - C++ (Used between years 2009-2015 as hobby/competitive programming)